Renewal of Portage III

 A new energy-efficient building envelope

-We will install a new energy-efficient building envelope.
-We will be increasing the insulation in the walls and roofs, and will install new bird-friendly triple-pane windows.
+A new energy-efficient building envelope is currently being installed, in addition to insulation in the walls and roofs.
+The glass on the external façade of the building consists of bird-friendly triple-pane windows.
 These features will help reduce greenhouse gas emissions by at least 24% compared to 2017 levels.

 New exterior lighting